xataio/pgzx/README.md

 ### Postgres debug build

 The default development shell and scripts relocated the Nix postgres installation into the `out` folder only.
-When debugging extension in isolation this is normally all you need.
+When debugging an extension in isolation this is normally all you need.
 But in case you need to debug and step into the Postgres sources as well it is helpful to have a debug build available.

 This project provides a second development shell type that provides tooling to fetch and build Postgres in debug mode.